Cpymadtools

 Defines beams with default configuratons for LHCB1 and LHCB2 sequences.

-• emittance_x (float) -- horizontal emittance in [m].
+• nemitt_x (float) -- Normalized horizontal emittance in [m].
 Will be used to calculate geometric emittance which is then fed to the BEAM command.
+Defaults to the Run 3 value of 2.5e-6m.

-• emittance_y (float) -- vertical emittance in [m].
+• nemitt_y (float) -- Normalized vertical emittance in [m].
 Will be used to calculate geometric emittance which is then fed to the BEAM command.
+Defaults to the Run 3 value of 2.5e-6m.

-• **kwargs -- Any keyword argument that can be given to the MAD-X BEAM command.
+• **kwargs -- Any other keyword argument is given to the MAD-X BEAM command.

 Examples